 Fix 1: Close Unused Applications

-There could be unwanted or unused applications running on your computer that eat up your internet bandwidth, causing slow download speed on Steam.
-To fix this, make sure that no other applications are consuming your network bandwidth.
+There could be unwanted or unused applications on your computer interrupting your internet bandwidth, causing slow Steam downloads.
+To fix this, ensure no other applications are consuming your network bandwidth.

 Follow the steps below to help you out: